 Note: The stockbroker will then check your credit status at CTOS (Credit Tip-off Service) and stockbrokers' defaulters' list - in order to qualify you and set your trading limit.

 Do as much research as you can through newspapers, forums and ask your peers, colleagues or experts for their feedback and views.
-After you have the basic clear view of the sectors’ outlook, you can proceed to evaluate the listed companies that are involved in the sector you wish to invest in.
+After you have a basic clear view of the sectors’ outlook, you can proceed to evaluate the listed companies that are involved in the sector you wish to invest in.

 For instance, Inari Emerton Bhd which is in the semiconductor sector, Sasbadi Bhd in the education sector or Gadang Holdings Bhd in the construction sector are among those which project optimistic outlook in terms of financial performance which could translate into their share price movement.

 Other factors you need to consider include the risk appetite of your investment portfolio and also the amount of capital you have to invest in stocks.
-It is important to understand your goals and financial capability so that you can set up a proper investing plan for yourself.
+It is important to understand your goals and financial capability so that you can set up a proper investment plan for yourself.

 But evaluating your choice of stock to invest is much easier now with Bursa Market Place’s Alpha Factor Ratings.

 Before you start buying shares, you need to make sure your trading account has credit.
 You can do that through an online transfer payment via your broker or internal bank transfer.